Eat fat burn fat. Eat carbs burn carbs. It’s that simple, right? Yes and no. There’s more to it.

-- If you’re sedentary, we suggest between 0.6g and 0.8g protein per pound of body weight.
+- If you’re sedentary, we suggest between 0.6g and 0.8g protein per pound of lean body mass.

-- If you’re active, we suggest between 0.8g and 1.0g protein per pound of body weight.
+- If you’re active, we suggest between 0.8g and 1.0g protein per pound of lean body mass.

-- If you lift weights, we suggest between 1.0g and 1.2g protein per pound of body weight.
+- If you lift weights, we suggest between 1.0g and 1.2g protein per pound of lean body mass.

 You can always use our Keto Calculator to help you figure out how much you should be eating, as well.

 Experiment with these ranges to find the right amount of protein for you.
 If you are not consuming enough protein, your body won’t maintain its muscle mass.
 If you eat too much protein, you will struggle to get into ketosis.